trevortombe/website/content/publication/interdiscipline/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Canadian Public Policy 49 (2): 197-217*"
+publication = "*Canadian Public Policy 50 (S1): 24-35*"
-publication_short = "*Canadian Public Policy 49 (2): 197-217*"
+publication_short = "*Canadian Public Policy 50 (S1): 24-35*"

 # Abstract and optional shortened version.
-abstract = "Canada's inflation rate rose to generational highs in 2022.
-We explore this rapid surge.
-Using new methods and detailed household consumption data, we separately identify demand- and supply-driven price increases.
-We find the latter accounts for most of inflation's rise-especially among energy-intensive and highly traded items.
-In addition, we find items with normally transitory price changes or those highly sensitive to interest rates account for nearly all the increase.
-Our work sheds important new light on recent inflation trends and illustrates new empirical methods that can add value to inflation monitoring efforts in Canada." abstract_short = ""
+abstract = "In this article, we draw on our experience as scholars from three different disciplines-economics, law, and political science-to discuss the added value that each of these disciplines brings to the study of fiscal federalism in Canada and to reflect more broadly on how they can complement each other in the context of interdisciplinary collaboration.
+While disciplinary perspectives can address research questions that stem from specific scholarly traditions, interdisciplinary collaboration allows scholars not only to get a deeper, more holistic picture of policy realities but also to craft and/or assess policy solutions in ways that account for the complexities of the real world." abstract_short = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.